VladimirKarin/Fund-Raising-Project-Server-Side/README.md

 -   Description: Retrieves a list of ideas based on optional query parameters.
 -   Query Parameters:
-    -   sortBy (optional): Sorts the ideas based on specific criteria.
+    -   'sortBy' (optional): Sorts the ideas based on specific criteria.
 Accepted values: 'totalDonationSum', 'status'
-    -   status (optional): Filters ideas based on the status.
+    -   'status' (optional): Filters ideas based on the status.
 Accepted values: 'accepted', 'pending', 'rejected'
 -   Response:
     -   Status Code: 200 (OK)
     -   Body: An array of ideas in the requested order and filter criteria.